medibloc/panacea-core/.gitbook/5-oracles/1-operate-oracle-nodes/3-genesis-oracle.md

 ```

 ### Start block generation in Panacea
-You need to launch the Panacea to start generating blocks.
+You need to launch Panacea to start generating blocks.
 ```shell
 panacead start
 ```